 South Sandwich RoadMashpee, MA, 02649Phone: 508-636-4693

 Carriage roads and foot trails of moderate difficulty pass around and through groves of holly on this peninsula owned and managed by the Trustees of Reservations.
 The property has two freshwater ponds, and views of the large, freshwater Mashpee Pond and Wakeby Pond.
 Both ponds are stocked with fish.
 Area is good for bird watching.
 Four miles of walking trails.
 Seasonal parking is closer to the property than year-round parking.

-Dike Road (on Chappaquiddick Island near Martha's Vineyard)Edgartown, MA, 02539Phone: 508-627-7689
+Dike Road - on Chappaquiddick IslandEdgartown, MA, 02539Phone: 508-627-7689

 Chappaquiddick Island is separated from Martha’s Vineyard by a narrow strait.
 Access is by boat or by ferry that shuttles back and forth continuously from Edgartown.
 On this lovely and uncrowded island visitors find a sandy beach, salt ponds and meadows, great blue heron, sandpipers and fishermen casting in the surf.
 The eastern barrier beach extends seven miles from Wasque Point past the Cape Poge Lighthouse to Cape Poge Gut.